qdm12/cod4-docker/readme.md

 ## Features

-- Less than **7MB** image !
+- **21MB** image
 - [Cod4x server features](https://github.com/callofduty4x/CoD4x_Server#the-most-prominent-features-are)
 - Works with custom mods and maps (see the [Mods section](#Mods))
 - Easily configurable with [docker-compose](#using-docker-compose)
+- Runs without root (safer)
-- Run a lightweight Apache HTTP server for your clients to download your mods and usermaps
+- Run a lightweight Apache HTTP server for your clients to download your mods and usermaps with docker-compose.yml
 - Default cod4 configuration file [server.cfg](https://github.com/qdm12/cod4-docker/blob/master/server.cfg)
     - Placed into `./main`
     - Launched by default when not using mods with `exec server.cfg`